1840s: Daniel C. McKenzie

 The Mexican War

 While the 25th Congress of the United States (1837-1839) debated what to do with the growing number of petitions to end slavery in the District of Columbia, the question of annexing Texas was a related issue prompting 54 petitions.
 As a result, the annexation of the Republic of Texas early in 1845 at the beginning of President Polk’s administration would inevitably fan the hot coals of the issue of slavery.
 Any new territory added to the United States was fraught with the political implications of unbalancing the power held by the southern states as a result of the 3/5 rule.
 This rule allowed more rural states, populated with fewer white male voters, to count enslaved persons as 3/5 of a person when calculating representation in Congress.
-In the decades before the Civil War, though enslaved people were by the 3/5 rule represented in Congress, they were not even allowed the right, as women were, to petition Congress.
-By the 1830’s, with the influx of migrants and the rise in the slave population, the southern states had experienced a distinct advantage when the issue of slavery arose.
-This advantage was threatened by the growing population of immigrants to northern free states.
-It is important to note that many of the citizens of the Republic of Texas in 1845 were the same farmers who had migrated from the southern states, especially those from Mississippi who had fled with their slaves to Texas during economic hard times.
+In the decades before the Civil War, though enslaved people were by the 3/5 rule represented in Congress, they were not allowed the right to vote, nor could they petition Congress as women could.
+By the 1830s, with the influx of migrants and the rise in the slave population, the southern states had experienced a distinct political advantage when the issue of slavery arose.
+This advantage was threatened in the 1840s by the growing population of European immigrants to northern free states.
+Significantly, many of the citizens of the Republic of Texas in 1845 were farmers who had migrated from the southern states.
+Many from Mississippi had fled with their slaves to Texas during economic hard times.

-Neither Duncan McKenzie nor Duncan Calhoun (see “The Duncan Calhoun Story” in this blog) expressed certainty that the annexation, and certainly not a war with Mexico over the territory, was a wise idea.
+Neither Duncan McKenzie, Daniel’s father, nor Duncan Calhoun, his cousin (see “The Duncan Calhoun Story” in this blog), expressed certainty that the annexation, and certainly not a war with Mexico over the territory, was a wise idea.
 McKenzie’s concern is war.
-Calhoun’s concern, from his front row seat in Sabine Parish, Louisiana, is that the United States will not be able to “manage” and govern the acquisition of additional territory.
+He considers it somewhat cowardly that a compromise was reached with mightier Britain over the Oregon territory at the same time war with much weaker Mexico is stoked by the Polk administration.
+Duncan Calhoun’s concern, from his front row seat in Sabine Parish, Louisiana, is that the United States will not be able to “manage” and govern the acquisition of additional territory.
 Both stances were probably less common in Mississippi and Louisiana.
 The Democratic Party dominated in the South; McKenzie was a southern Whig.
-The Democratic party in Mississippi was overwhelmingly for territorial expansion, support of slavery, and war with Mexico.
+The Democratic party, dominant in Mississippi, was overwhelmingly for territorial expansion, support of slavery, and war with Mexico.
 In contrast to the South, northern Whigs would have shunned the expansion of slavery that might increase slave state representation.
-In the end support for the Mexican War would come from mostly western states, both North and South — more fervently from the southern states.
+Initially, support for the Mexican War would come from mostly western states, both North and South.
+Illinois sent a large number of volunteers to the war.
+Whig congressmen would eventually agree to support the troops, even if they did not think war was necessary.

 Duncan McKenzie was alive when his son Daniel set off for the Mexican War.
-In fact he appears quite insulted that the “Covington County Boys,” first part of the volunteers known as the Fencibles, were told to go back home when they presented themselves for military service.
+In fact he appears quite insulted that the “Covington County Boys,” in the beginning part of the group of volunteers known as the Fencibles, were told to go back home when they presented themselves for military service.
 In June of 1846 he writes to Duncan McLaurin regarding the Mexican War:

 The Mexican difficulties are quite familiar to us here There are more volunteers